Sage/streamlinejs/API.md

    returns a TCP connection client.
 * `client = streams.socketClient(path, [options])`
    returns a socket client.
    The `options` parameter of the constructor provide options for the stream (`lowMark` and `highMark`).
    If you want different options for `read` and `write` operations, you can specify them by creating `options.read` and `options.write` sub-objects inside `options`.
 * `stream = client.connect(_)`
    connects the client and returns a network stream.

 ## try/finally wrappers and pump

 * `result = streams.using(_, constructor, stream, [options,] fn)`
    wraps `stream` with an instance of `constructor`;
    passes the wrapper to `fn(_, wrapped)` and closes the stream after `fn` returns.
    `fn` is called inside a `try/finally` block to guarantee that the stream is closed in all cases.
    Returns the value returned by `fn`.
 * `result = streams.usingReadable(_, stream, [options,] fn)`
    shortcut for streams.using(_, streams.ReadableStream, stream, options, fn)
 * `result = streams.usingWritable(_, stream, [options,] fn)`
    shortcut for streams.using(_, streams.WritableStream, stream, options, fn)
 * `streams.pump(_, inStream, outStream)`
-  Pumps from inStream to outStream does not close the streams at the end.
+   Pumps from inStream to outStream.
+   Does not close the streams at the end.

 # streamline/lib/tools/docTool